-When lowering credit utilization ratio, it’s key to improving credit.
-However, you should watch out the credit utilization on your credit card and line of credit because high credit utilization might drag down your credit score.
+When lowering the credit utilization ratio, it’s key to improving credit.
+However, you should watch out for the credit utilization on your credit card and line of credit because high credit utilization might drag down your credit score.
 Credit card interest rates also go up when you have a high credit utilization.

 Since credit utilization has a significant impact on your credit score and interest rates, you must know how you can lower it.
 Here are some tips you should keep in mind.

 Credit utilization ratio (also referred to as credit utilization rate) is the amount of credit you’re currently using out of the available credit given to you by a banking institution or credit card company.
 This ratio is basically expressed as a percentage, and you can figure it out by dividing the total balances on your revolving credit by your credit limit, then multiply by 100.